 A. General.
 Active officials may apply for a promotion to the next level after two years at their current level.
 If the second anniversary date falls during that sport season the official may go for promotion.
+For example, if a new Basketball official licensed for the first time on June 1, 2012, the official would not be eligible for promotion until the winter of the 2014-15 school year.
 Officials new to Illinois with comparable (high school or National Federation) experience from other states may have a maximum of one year waived for the initial promotion in Illinois.
-An official coming from another state will be brought into the Illinois system at one level below their current state status.
-If an official returns to Illinois, they may be reinstated at the promotional level they left Illinois, provided they have continued to officiate in other states.
+An official coming from another state will be brought into the Illinois, they may be reinstated at the promotional level they left Illinois, provided they have continued to officiate in other states.
 It is the official's responsibility to contact the former state association, and request that the appropriate information be sent to the IHSA.
 All information must be completed by the end of that sports season.

-IT IS THE RESPONSIBILTY OF THE OFFICIAL TO KNOW IF THEY ARE ELIGIBLE OR NOT FOR PROMOTION
+IT IS THE RESPONSIBILTY OF THE OFFICIAL TO KNOW IF THEY ARE ELIGIBLE FOR PROMOTION OR NOT

 - B. Registered to Recognized.
 Active officials must satisfy the following to be considered for promotion to the Recognized level: - 1.
+Registered to Recognized.
+Active officials must satisfy the following to be considered for promotion to the Recognized level: - 1.
 Application.
-Submit an application for promotion by the deadlines listed below.
-This application form can be downloaded from your personal site. - 2.
+Complete the online application for promotion found in the Officials Center by the deadlines listed below.
+This application process is an online process and should be submitted electronically through the Officials Center. - 2.
 Rules Meeting Requirement.
-View the Rules Interpretation Meeting on your personal site during the current sport season. - 3.
+View the Rules Interpretation Meeting on your personal site during the current sport season prior to the promotion test date. - 3.
 Examination(s). - a.
 Submit the online Part I Rules Exam by the deadline and achieve an 84% on the test; - b.
 Achieve an 84% on the online Part II exam. - c.
-The Part II test will be given online on the dates listed below.
-There will be a two-hour window to take the test online.
-The two-hour time limit begins once you open and begin taking the test.
-Once the two-hour period is over, the test site will shut down.
+The Part II exam will be given online on the dates listed below.
+There will be a two-hour window to take the exam online.
+The two-hour time limit begins once you open and begin taking the exam.
+Once the two-hour period is over, the exam site will shut down.
 You will be graded on the questions you have answered.
-You will not be able to retake the test.
+You will not be able to retake the exam.
 Your results will be posted immediately once you submit your exam. - 4.
 Evaluations.
-You will need three (3) letters of recommendation to send in with your application for promotion.
-You will need one (1) from an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for, one (1) from a certified official in the sport being applied for (excluding relatives) and the last one (1) can be from either an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for or a certified official in the sport being applied for (excluding relatives) and the last one (1) can be from either an IHSA member school (on school letterhead) from Principal/A.D./Coach in sport apply for or a certified official in the sport being applied for (excluding relatives).
-Each of the letters needs to be signed by the person writing the recommendation (MUST BE HANDSIGNED, NO ELECTRONIC SIGNATURES ACCEPTED).
-Everything must come together.
-Individual letters will not be accepted.
-These letters must be dated the same year that you are going for promotion.
+You will need three (3) recommendations to be included with your online application for promotion.
+You will need one (1) from an IHSA member school Principal/A.D./Head Coach in sport applied for, one (1) from a certified official in the sport being applied for (excluding relatives) and the last one (1) can be from either an IHSA member school Principal/A.D./Head Coach in sport applied for or a certified official in the sport being applied for (excluding relatives).
+These recommendations will be submitted through the School or Officials Center of the IHSA website.
+Once you identify individuals to submit letters of recommendation on your behalf, you will need to provide your official's ID number to those individuals to locate you in the officials/schools center in order for them to submit the online recommendation.